NixOS/nixpkgs/lib/fileset/README.md

 - `_internalBase` (path):
   Any files outside of this path cannot influence the set of files.
-  This is always a directory.
+  This is always a directory and should be as long as possible.
+  This is used by `lib.fileset.toSource` to check that all files are under the `root` argument

 - `_internalBaseRoot` (path):
   The filesystem root of `_internalBase`, same as `(lib.path.splitRoot _internalBase).root`.